synqqrawr/.dotfiles/README.md

 > [!WARNING]
 > These dotfiles are very \*personal\* so expect this to NOT work on your machine.
 I will \*NOT\* be responsible for any damage to your machine.
 > You should only use this as reference and just copy paste the stuff you want.
-(NOTE: please do give credit)
+(NOTE: please do give credit though)

 ## Dotfiles

 These are my personal dotfiles.
-Except them to not work at all on your machine.
+Expect them to not work at all on your machine.
 Although, it is certainly possible as tried before.
+I will not help you though.
+You're on your own.
+Also, it's ultra hacky FYI.

 ### CREDITS